ON THIS PAGE

 statement anywhere in the configuration where the configuration statements contained in a configuration group are needed.

-Creating a Configuration Group
+Create a Configuration Group

-The Junos OS CLI allows you to create re-usable groups containing configuration statements.
+The Junos OS CLI enables you to create re-usable groups containing configuration statements.
 You can apply these groups to to different sections of the configuration where the same configuration statements are repeated multiple times.

 You can overwrite the values in the target configuration if required, which does not affect the source in the group.

-configuration mode allows you to display the inherited data.
-For example,
+enables you to display the inherited data.
+For example, you may want to

-you may want to configure all of your ge-0/0/1
+configure all of your ge-0/0/1

-value 1500:
+value of 1500:

 [edit groups group-1] lab@vSRX3-05# show interfaces { ge-0/0/1 { unit 0 { family inet { mtu 1500; } } } }